michaelhall28/clone-competition-simulation/README.md

 To install, clone the git repository
 `git clone https://github.com/michaelhall28/clone-competition-simulation.git`

-Dependencies can be installed using conda (https://docs.conda.io)
+Dependencies can be installed using conda (https://docs.conda.io).
+If installing dependencies using another method, be aware that this code may not work with old versions of Scipy because of changes to scipy.sparse (tested for scipy 1.5.2).
 `cd clone-competition-simulation`
 `conda env create -f environment.yml`
 `conda activate competition`

-and install the code
+and install the code in this repository
 `pip install -e .`

 ## Running simulations